Fire and rescue services

 Electricity supply throughout Yemen is unreliable, and power outages are common.
 Power outages can last for hours.

-Opportunistic criminal acts can occur during power outages.
+Opportunistic criminal acts and mass protests can occur during power outages.

 Businesses such as petrol stations that are reliant on government-supplied electricity or without backup electricity generators may temporarily suspend operations during power outages.